ucldc/ingest_deploy/README.md

 <a name="removals">Removing items or collections (takedown requests)</a>
 --------------------------

-Removing collections involves deleting records from CouchDB stage and production environments, as well as Solr stage and production environments; and then updating the Elastic Beanstalk.
+Removing collections involves 1) deleting thumbnails (or Nuxeo access files) from S3, 2) deleting records from CouchDB stage and production environments, 3) deleting records from Solr stage and production environments, 4) updating the Elastic Beanstalk, and 5) requesting DPLA to delete the records.

-In addition to removing the item from Calisphere, notify DPLA to remove the item from there.

-For *immediate* takedown requests of individual items, complete the steps outlined below -- and also delete the files associated with the item from S3:
+#### <a name="removals3">Removing thumbnails/access files from S3</a>

 For Nuxeo items, remove the reference media from s3.

 For Nuxeo images: